tarstutorials/vrsensorint/source/content/m2/unity_vr.rst

 6. Choose the where you'd like to store your project.
 Be sure to pick a location that is easy to find.

 7. Click the *Create project* button in the bottom right corner of the application.
-This will create the project and launch the editor.
+This will create the project and launch the editor, which will contain a pre-made sample scene for you to start with.

 -------------------
 Pre-Project Setup